Water Consumption

-Saskatoon benefits from an abundance of water from the South Saskatchewan River.
-The treatment of water and waste water, however, use significant energy and chemical inputs, generating environmental and financial concerns as the city grows.
+Saskatoon benefits from an abundance of safe and high-quality water from the South Saskatchewan River.
+However, one-third of the City's GHG emissions result from pumping and treating water and wastewater, generating environmental and financial concerns as the city grows.
+Spikes in water use during summer heat waves and droughts can also straing the water system.

 Where are we now?